pengfei520520/Project4/README.md

 of the comment and then we can delete it.

-This class interacts closely with the profile and post classes as they uses getters from both classes as it needs to access information about the current user and the post prompted by the user
+This class interacts closely with the profile and post classes as they uses getters from both classes as it needs to access information about the current user and the post prompted by the user.

-to verify it works we had to test creating multiple profiles and see whether or not we are able to create comments and properly find the post that we would like to comment on
+to verify it works we had to test creating multiple profiles and see whether or not we are able to create comments and properly find the post that we would like to comment on.